Vyral/base-template/_posts/2018-11-21-whats-the-best-way-to-present-an-offer-follow-these-steps.md

 ---
 layout: post
-title: What’s The Best Way to Present an Offer?
+title: What’s the Best Way to Present an Offer?
 Follow These Steps
 date: 2018-11-21 21:34:03
 tags:
   - Home Buyer Tips